Serving jury duty? Read your instructions for the day.

 Students who request for an exemption, must submit class enrollment verification from the Registrar's Office stating you are a full-time student at the time of your service date.

-Forms (notary required)
+Exemption Forms (Notary Public required)

 The court will consider postponing your week of jury service to a future date.
-All requests MUST BE MADE in writing.
+All requests must be made in writing.
 Submit a Postponement Request form.
 Additionally, requests may be e-mailed to [email protected], faxed to (770) 528-2627, or sent through U.S. mail service and must be from the person summoned for service.

 Employers cannot request a postponement for a summoned employee, but can write in support of the employee's request for postponement.